How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 Step 6.
 Storing Dehydrated Noodles

-Here, we have 2 quart-size clear canning jars full of dehydrated egg noodles.
-The desiccant packets help to control moisture and make for a longer shelf life.
+Here we have two quart-size clear canning jars filled with dehydrated egg noodles.
+The desiccant packets help control moisture and make for a longer shelf life.

 We’ll use a food-safe desiccant packet for moisture control because we live in a fairly humid area.
 For our pint-size or quart-size mason jars, we’ll use a single food-safe 5-gram desiccant packet.
 The desiccant packets will absorb moisture and extend the shelf life of the noodles.